hsaghir/hsaghir.github.io/_posts/data_science/-2017-11-23-conditional-sentence-generation.md

 -  controlling the length of a summary in summarization
 -  morphological reinflection (combinig a root word with suffixes/prefix to make new syntactic and semantic variations).

-- This will be a layer on top of th Appolo project that connects it to humans and users.
-The knowledge graph extracts entities and events from many news articles and represents them in a graph.
-- The idea is to generate sentences and paragraphs conditioned on the knowledge graph.
-This will condense information from many news sources and many relationships into a human readable passage.
-- This can be used by analysts trying to make sense of an event.
-It will help them understand all aspects of the event by reading a single article without the need to read many articles about the topic.
 - Download and run this to show you can generate sentences [pytorch implementation](https://github.com/kefirski/pytorch_RVAE)
 - model to be used is conditional VAE.
 - need to find a way to represent the knowlege graph to input to the CVAE.
 Maybe graph convolution?

-## Dataset
-- Thomson-Reuters dataset and the associated knowledge graph from the Apollo project
-- example of relationship between text and the knowledge graph:
-    + sentence [GM invests 100MM in Lyft] ->
-        * knowledge graph [nodes(GM, Lyft), relationship(investing)]

 ## Methodology
-- A conditional recurrent VAE [1-5] to reconstruct the input sentence conditioned on the  knowledge graph representation of the relationship.
+A conditional recurrent VAE [1-5] to reconstruct the input sentence conditioned on the knowledge graph representation of the relationship.

-- Possible to use discrete latent variable models i.e. Concrete[], vector quantisation (VQ) [],REBAR [], RELAX [].
+### Conditional VAE.

+A variational autoencoder (VAE) is a latent variable model that uses deep neural networks to represent conditional distributions.
+VAEs use the autoencoding variational Bayes framework [1] for learning the inference and generative network at the same time using stochastic gradient descent.
+VAEs are based on the re-parameterization trick that disentangles the stochastic and deterministic part of the latent random variable in the model.
+This enables passing of gradients through the latent variable to be able to learn both the inference and generative networks end-to-end simultaneously.

+A conditional VAE [2] is similar to a vanilla VAE model with the difference that the graphical model includes an additional observed variable which provides a condition for generative network to use for generating the outputs.
+A conditional VAE is useful for adding additional constraints to the generative process and providing a control nob for data generation.

+### Sentence VAE
+A VAE can be adapted to textual context by using LSTM networks [3] inside both the encoder and decoder of the VAE.
+This model would be very similar to seq-to-seq [4] type of models with the addition of a Gaussian prior on the latent code that regularizes the autoencoder [5].
+Additionally, another advantage of having a distribution on the latent code is the possibility of generating text.
+In this context, if a degenerate distribution is learned for the latent code, the sequence VAE will revert to a seq-to-seq model.

+The sentence VAE setup can be improved to learn a more disentangled representation for a more controllable text generation process by adding adversarial costs to the generative network part of the VAE [7].

+### Conditional recurrent VAE
+A conditional VAE with LSTMs inside both the encoder and decoder networks can be used for conditional generation of text [6].
+In this context, the text generation process can be controlled based on the values of the conditions provided.

+### Discrete latent gradient
+If latent random variables satisfy some conditions, they can be re-parameterized to provide a deterministic function where gradients can pass through and enable end-to-end learning of the both the inference and generative networks.
+However, if the random variables are discrete random variables, which is the case for textual data, then re-parameterization and passing gradients through them will be much more challenging.
+This has been particularly challenging in the context of adversarial loss functions.
+Some recent advances in gradient estimators for discrete variables may provide solutions.
+Possible gradient estimators for discrete latent variable models include concrete variables [], vector quantization (VQ) [],REBAR gradient [], and RELAX gradient [].

 ## References
 [1] Kingma, Diederik P., and Max Welling.
 "Auto-encoding variational Bayes." arXiv preprint arXiv:1312.6114 (2013).

 [2] Kingma, Diederik P., et al. "Semi-supervised learning with deep generative models."
 Advances in Neural Information Processing Systems.
 2014.

-[3] Maaløe, Lars, et al. "Auxiliary deep generative models." arXiv preprint arXiv:1602.05473 (2016).
+[3] Hochreiter, Sepp, and Jürgen Schmidhuber.
+"Long short-term memory."
+Neural computation 9.8 (1997): 1735-1780.

+[4] Sutskever, Ilya, Oriol Vinyals, and Quoc V. Le.
+"Sequence to sequence learning with neural networks."
+Advances in neural information processing systems.
+2014.

-[4] Bowman, Samuel R., et al. "Generating sentences from a continuous space." arXiv preprint arXiv:1511.06349 (2015).
+[5] Bowman, Samuel R., et al. "Generating sentences from a continuous space." arXiv preprint arXiv:1511.06349 (2015).

-[5] Zhou, Chunting, and Graham Neubig.
+[6] Zhou, Chunting, and Graham Neubig.
 "Multi-space Variational Encoder-Decoders for Semi-supervised Labeled Sequence Transduction." arXiv preprint arXiv:1704.01691 (2017).

-[6] Hu, Zhiting, et al. "Controllable Text Generation." arXiv preprint arXiv:1703.00955 (2017).
+[7] Hu, Zhiting, et al. "Controllable Text Generation." arXiv preprint arXiv:1703.00955 (2017).

-[7] Hsu, Wei-Ning, Yu Zhang, and James Glass.
+[8] Hsu, Wei-Ning, Yu Zhang, and James Glass.
 "Unsupervised Learning of Disentangled and Interpretable Representations from Sequential Data."
 Advances in neural information processing systems.
 2017.

-[8] Gupta, Ankush, et al. "A Deep Generative Framework for Paraphrase Generation." arXiv preprint arXiv:1709.05074 (2017).
+[9] Gupta, Ankush, et al. "A Deep Generative Framework for Paraphrase Generation." arXiv preprint arXiv:1709.05074 (2017).

-[9] Guo, Jiaxian, et al. "Long Text Generation via Adversarial Training with Leaked Information." arXiv preprint arXiv:1709.08624 (2017).
+[10] Guo, Jiaxian, et al. "Long Text Generation via Adversarial Training with Leaked Information." arXiv preprint arXiv:1709.08624 (2017).

-[10] Ni, Jianmo, et al. "Estimating Reactions and Recommending Products with Generative Models of Reviews."
+[11] Ni, Jianmo, et al. "Estimating Reactions and Recommending Products with Generative Models of Reviews."
 Proceedings of the Eighth International Joint Conference on Natural Language Processing (Volume 1: Long Papers).
 Vol. 1.
 2017.

-[6] Jang, Eric, Shixiang Gu, and Ben Poole.
+[12] Jang, Eric, Shixiang Gu, and Ben Poole.
 "Categorical reparameterization with gumbel-softmax." arXiv preprint arXiv:1611.01144 (2016).

-[7] van den Oord, Aaron, and Oriol Vinyals.
+[13] van den Oord, Aaron, and Oriol Vinyals.
 "Neural Discrete Representation Learning."
 Advances in Neural Information Processing Systems.
 2017.

-[8] Tucker, George, et al. "REBAR: Low-variance, unbiased gradient estimates for discrete latent variable models."
+[14] Tucker, George, et al. "REBAR: Low-variance, unbiased gradient estimates for discrete latent variable models."
 Advances in Neural Information Processing Systems.
 2017.

-[10] Grathwohl, Will, et al. "Backpropagation through the Void: Optimizing control variates for black-box gradient estimation." arXiv preprint arXiv:1711.00123 (2017).
+[15] Grathwohl, Will, et al. "Backpropagation through the Void: Optimizing control variates for black-box gradient estimation." arXiv preprint arXiv:1711.00123 (2017).

+[3] Maaløe, Lars, et al. "Auxiliary deep generative models." arXiv preprint arXiv:1602.05473 (2016).